Charity Clothes Collection During Lockdown – Where Can You Donate?

 Are charity shops collecting during lockdown?

 No, charity shops across England are closed throughout the lockdown period.
+However, when this ends, shops will be open for donation drops offs and for shopping.

 Where can I donate clothes during lockdown?